LesliTech/lesli-css/readme.md

 ![LesliTech LesliCSS logo](https://cdn.lesli.tech/assets/logos/LesliCSS/LesliCSS-logo-150.png "LesliTech LesliCSS logo")

-#### Lesli CSS is a serie of tools created to provide a clean, clear and easy to use CSS interface for websites and web applications.
+#### Lesli CSS is a collection of tools created to provide a clean, clear and easy to use CSS interface for websites and web applications.
 ---

 Version 0.1.0 alpha